ajrheng/nn-smc/README.md

 python run.py --resampler nn
 ```
 Similarly, a folder with the timestamp is created in `/run_logs/nn`.
 Inside, `log.txt` outputs the current run and some basic information.
 After completion,
-`results.txt` contains the overall MSE and average restarts, and a plot of the mean and median squared error is shown in `smc_results.png`.
+`results.txt` contains the overall MSE and average restarts.

 ## Liu-West and Bootstrap Resamplers
 For LW and BS, as there is no need for any training, we can proceed to run the resampler directly,